joshuaeduque/T6Injector/README.md

 in a project.
 There will be a rewrite to make this process asynchronous in the future.

 I've yet to implement the actual injection part of the project as I currently have no PS3 to test on.
+I had a build of a C# MAPI library but it's back home with my console right now.